flenniken/statictea/docs/vartypes.md

 # valueToString

-Return a string representation of a Value in JSON format.
+Return a string representation of a variable in JSON format.

 ```nim
 func valueToString(value: Value): string